The University has 2 recording studios and 4 recording pods:

 Good audio is crucial to engagement

 Always check the microphone is working correctly before starting your recording.

-The studio has no fixed room microphones, so if you do not attach one of the lapel microphones to yourself and switch it on, no audio will be recorded.
+Some rooms have fixed room microphones, or you will need to attach one of the lapel microphones to yourself and switch it on.

-As this is a self-service recording studio, on-demand technical support is not always available.
+As these are a self-service recording rooms, on-demand technical support is not always available.
 If you encounter any difficulties, please contact your eLearning team on 15000.

-If there are problems with your recording, you can book another session in the studio.
+If there are problems with your recording, you can book another session in the room.